Back

 Geopolymer-treated soils are reducing dependence on traditional concrete, significantly lowering embodied carbon while enhancing long-term durability.
 In hotter climates, hydro-insulated foundations help mitigate thermal gain from below, creating more stable interior environments from the ground up.

 These innovations signal a broader shift: skyscraper foundations are no longer inert slabs they are ecological and infrastructural interfaces, shaping connections between structure, transit systems, climate, and community.
-They ground the future not just physically, but culturally and environmentally.

 © OJrnl.
 All rights reserved